-The Subcommittee co-chairs welcomed the invited participants to the meeting, indicating that their input would help guide the Subcommittee in framing the next set of recommendations to the Secretary.
-The Subcommittee co-chairs also indicated that follow up recommendations are needed to support the initial recommendations submitted in the February 2019 letter, which was to remove the regulatory mandate for modifications to adopted standards and to move towards industry-driven upgrades.
-The co-chairs reiterated their interest in working with the industry representatives to identify some "blue-sky" approaches..
+The Subcommittee co-chairs welcomed the invited participants to the meeting, indicating that their input would help guide the Subcommittee in framing the next set of recommendations to the Secretary in follow up to the February 2019 letter.
+The co-chairs reiterated their interest in working with the industry representatives to identify some "blue-sky" approaches.
 This session was designed differently than typical NCVHS workshops to take advantage of creative approaches to identifying opportunities.
 The intent is to establish a predictable and reliable approach to meeting evolving business needs of industry trading partners and their business associates.
-One of the co-chairs reiterated that the original HIPAA adoption process simply doesn't meet today's needs for timely updates, digestible bites, predictability, reliability, and testing of solutions for rapidly evolving business needs.
+One of the co-chairs reiterated that the original HIPAA adoption process simply does not meet today's needs for timely updates, digestible bites, predictability, reliability, and testing of solutions for rapidly evolving business needs.